protohaven/printed_materials/class-handouts/content/tool_subsections/band_saw_metal_vertical.typ

 + Check the blade alignment with the guides. \
   _The blade guides should be just barely supporting the blade, and still turn freely.
 Make sure that the blade guides are clear of the teeth._
 + Turn on the work light.

+=== Setting the Speed

++ Set the speed range shift lever to _high_ or _low_ as appropriate for the workpiece material.\
+_Make sure that the gearing is fully engaged in the new setting: you may need to manually advance the drive wheel to make sure the gears properly mesh._
++ Set the speed crank to a speed appropriate for the material you are cutting.

+// Include materials chart here

 === Workholding